Arkansas Laws and Incentives

-The Arkansas Department of Environmental Quality provides small business loans at 80% of the current prime interest rate to institute pollution control and prevention measures.
+The Arkansas Department of Environmental Quality (ADEQ) provides small business loans to institute pollution control and prevention measures.
 Idle reduction technologies for heavy-duty trucking applications are eligible.
-The maximum loan amount is $45,000, with a $65,000 lifetime maximum for one business.
+The maximum loan amount is $45,000, with a $65,000 lifetime maximum for one business, with loan terms up to 10 years.
 An eligible business must employ 100 individuals or less and demonstrate proof of profitability and the ability to repay the loan.
-For more information, including a loan application, see the ADEQ Environmental Loans for Small Businesses website.
+For more information, including a loan application, see the ADEQ Environmental Assistance Low-Interest Loans for Small Businesses website.

 Laws and Regulations

-Any individual or company who converts a vehicle to operate on an alternative fuel must report the conversion to the Arkansas Department of Finance and Administration within 10 days of the conversion.
+Any individual or company who converts a vehicle to operate on an alternative fuel must report the conversion to the Arkansas Department of Finance and Administration (DFA) within 10 days of the conversion.
 An owner or operator who fails to report such a conversion may be subject to a penalty.
-(Reference Arkansas Code 26-62-214)
+For more information, including reporting forms, see the DFA website.
+(Reference Arkansas Code 26-56-315 and 26-62-214)